DhivoGnani/PathFinding/README.md

 grid.addObstacke(new Point(1,1))
 ```

 Obstacles can be added to the grid.
-These points will not be returned when findPath is called.
+These points will not be returned as part of shortest path for findPath.

 ```sh
 grid.removeObstacle(new Point(1,1))